 You need to beat all the ingredients together and then pour the resulting batter into a greased loaf pan.
 This glazed lemon poppy seed bread takes around an hour to bake.
 It might take closer to 45 minutes, depending on your oven.

-The easiest way to tell whether this Starbucks copycat loaf recipe is fully cooked is use a toothpick.
+The easiest way to tell whether this Starbucks lemon bread recipe is fully cooked is use a toothpick.
 Insert the toothpick into the center of the cake after 45 minutes of cooking.
 If it comes out clean, the cake is cooked through.
 If not, it needs a bit longer.
+Check the center of the bread the same way again before removing.

-Let the cake cool completely on a wire rack.
+Let the cake cool completely on a wire cooling rack.
 You can make the icing during this time, but don’t add it until the cake has completely cooled down.
-The thick icing is drizzled over the cake.
+The thick icing is drizzled over the cooled cake.
 Let it drip down the sides and set.
 This Starbucks lemon poppy seed loaf copycat recipe is then ready for slicing and eating!
+This is one of my favourite lemon poppy seed loaf recipes!

 Tips for a Perfect Glazed Loaf Recipe